Batavia (1628 ship): Murders

-Cornelisz was one of a few men who stayed on Batavia to pillage and steal.
+Cornelisz was one of the few men who stayed on Batavia to pillage and steal.
 He was one of the few who survived the final break-up of the ship and made it to Beacon Island after floating for two days.
 Though neither sailor nor soldier, Cornelisz was elected to be in charge of the survivors due to his senior rank in the Dutch East India Company.
 He made plans to hijack any rescue ship that might return and use the vessel to seek another safe haven.
 Cornelisz made far-fetched plans to start a new kingdom, using the gold and silver from the wreck.
 However, to carry out this plan, he first needed to eliminate possible opponents.

 Cornelisz's first deliberate act was to have all weapons and food supplies commandeered and placed under his control.
 He then moved a group of soldiers, led by Wiebbe Hayes, to nearby West Wallabi Island (located roughly 8.7 km to the northwest), under the pretense of having them search for water.
 They were told to send smoke signals when they found water and they would then be rescued.
 Convinced that they would be unsuccessful, he then left them there to die, taking complete control of the remaining survivors.

 Cornelisz never committed any of the murders himself, although he tried and failed to poison a baby (who was eventually strangled).
 Instead, he coerced others into doing it for him, usually under the pretense that the victim had committed a crime such as theft.
 Cornelisz and his henchmen had originally murdered to save themselves, but eventually they began to kill for pleasure or out of habit.
 Cornelisz planned to reduce the island's population to around 45 so that their supplies would last as long as possible.
-He also feared that many of the survivors remained loyal to the company.
-In total, Cornelisz' followers murdered at least 110 men, women, and children.
-A small number of women were kept as sex slaves; among them was Jans, who was reserved by Cornelisz for himself.
+He also feared that many of the survivors remained loyal to the Dutch East India Company.
+In total, Cornelisz's followers murdered at least 110 men, women, and children.
+A small number of women were kept as sex slaves; among them was Jans, who Cornelisz reserved for himself.

+In the May 2025 issue of the International Journal of Maritime History, Dutch academic and cultural psychologist Jacob Koehler published an article entitled "The Batavia disaster: A new scenario to explain the massacre after the shipwreck", in which he argued that the "unlikely story about a mad heretic" which has been repeated for 400 years may be wrong.
+He proposed an alternative theory that rather than a dastardly plot, ordinary men were driven to terrible acts by starvation.